chris-martin/chris-martin.org/in/posts/2009-06-19-math-lament/post.md

 > appreciating).
 >
 > By concentrating on *what*, and leaving out *why*, mathematics is reduced to
 > an empty shell.
-The art is not in the "truth" but in the explanation, the
+The art is not in the “truth” but in the explanation, the
 > argument.
 It is the argument itself which gives the truth its context, and
 > determines what is really being said and meant.
 Mathematics is *the art of
 > explanation*.
 If you deny students the opportunity to engage in this